redzic/dynamic-fake-bank/README.md

 ## Dependencies

 You must have Sass installed.
 Please install SassC instead of some other implementation, because it is noticeably faster.
-You can verify that it is installed by typing `sassc -v` or `sass v` and seeing if there are any version numbers listed.
+You can verify that it is installed by typing `sassc -v` or `sass -v` and seeing if there are any version numbers listed.

 The project uses Python 3 and Django, with a minor Python dependency, which is colorama.